ruuda/blog/posts/2014-08-01-path-tracer.md

   In C#, internal feels like a hack because there are objects everywhere, but with structs, traits and functions in Rust, it feels very natural.
   E.g. I can define helper functions that are not exposed outside of the module.
+- I should compare compilation times for C++ and Rust when it is done.